…and lived to tell the story

-To start from the end, once our product has been installed in a Magento shop, the RFM model automatically generates customer segments.
-For each customer segment, we display the number of customers from each and their lifetime revenue so that an eCommerce manager can instantly know who to approach first.
+To start from the end, once our extension has been installed in Magento, the RFM analysis automatically generates customer segments of different values.
+For each segment, we display how many customers there are in the segment and their revenue as a group.

-If, for example, you know you have a lot of “Passionate new customers” in your database (R= 5, F = 1-2, M = 4-5) bringing an important chunk of your revenue, you may want to understand what made them choose you and what you can do to make them stay for more than a one-night-stand.
+If, for example, you know you have a lot of “Passionate new customers” in your database (bought recently, placed very few orders or very high value) bringing an important chunk of your revenue, you may want to understand what made them choose you and what you can do to make them stay for more than a one-night-stand through an online survey.

 What is the maths behind this?

-⇒ We start by detecting the data from your Magento shop.
+⇒ We use the data from your Magento shop.
 More specifically, we look at the minimum and maximum values for Recency (R), Frequency (F), and Monetary values (M) from your store;

-⇒ We then split the data for R, F, and M into 5 buckets with the use of percentiles (see table below);
+⇒ We then split the data for R, F, and M into 5 groups with the use of quintiles (see table below);

 |1||more than a year ago||the customers who spent and bought the least|

-⇒ We group similar scores into 11 RFM Groups and display them on the dashboard, where you can see them, analyze them, and make a further business decision based on your conclusions;
+⇒ We group similar scores into 11 RFM Groups and display them on the dashboard, where you can see them, and take a further business decision based on your conclusions;

 ⇒ For each group and sub-group of customers we display how many customers there are in there and the revenue they brought so far.